wilfredgithuka/ssc/content/post/sogou-shurufa-setup.md

 ```console
 yaourt fcitx-sogoupinyin --no-confirm
 ```
 Choose 1-2 to include the elegant skin.
 This will take 2 Hours if Qt had not been installed before.
-This package is 21Mb.During installation your screen will display alot of text, dont worry.
-Infact have some coffee because its very boring to gaze at.
+This package is 21Mb.During installation your screen will display alot of text, don't worry.
+In-fact have some coffee because its very boring to gaze at.

 ```console
 yaourt qtwebkit-bin --noconfirm